Korean War Legacy Project

 War Torn: 1950 Heungnam Evacuation

-Arthur Gentry had an emotional experience when he and his fellow Marines were evacuated from Hamheung along with 100,000 North Korean refugees.
-As the reality of war set in, seeing the ships in the harbor the troops and the countless refugees were relieved to be rescued.
-Arthur Gentry remembered all the ships, his company straightening their lines, and the Marine Corps singing hymns as they marched forward.
+Arthur Gentry describes an emotional experience during the evacuation from Hamheung, where he and his fellow Marines joined 100,000 North Korean refugees.
+As the reality of war sank in, the sight of ships in the harbor brought relief to both the troops and the refugees.
+Gentry vividly recalls the orderly lines of his company amidst the numerous ships, and the Marines singing hymns as they marched forward.

 Ayhan Karabulut

-Ayhan Karabulut describes how he cannot forget the memories of the men he served with who lost their lives.
-He also describes how he feared the sound of planes overhead after returning home.
-He did have a special message for the Republic of Korea, "May Allah give them long life."
+Ayhan Karabulut shares that he can’t forget the memories of the men he served with who lost their lives, admitting, "some nights it comes in my dreams."
+He describes the lingering fear he felt upon hearing planes overhead even after returning home.
+Seeing South Korea’s development fills him with admiration.
+He shares his message to the Republic of Korea is, "May Allah give them long life," and he hopes to see both Koreas reunited one day.

 Belisario Flores